Start your career in health care in less than a semester

 Please see the non-credit Health Sciences registration form to register for your CNA class.

-THIS MUST BE COMPLETED BEFORE THE FIRST DAY OF CLASS.
-Failure to complete these requirements will result in the inability to attend CNA class.
+Documentation will be uploaded to Complio.
+Failure to complete these requirements will result in the inability to attend the CNA class.

 Students who have completed the above requirements are ready to start the CNA class.
 On time, daily attendance is required for successful completion of the class.
 Books, scrub top, name badge, supplies, lab time, clinical time, and classroom time are included in the fee for the class.
 Calendars will be distributed on the first day of class.